tonysathre/CitrixAutoDeploy/README.md

 |BrokerCatalog        | Machine catalog name
 |DesktopGroupName     | Delivery group name
 |MinAvailableMachines | How many machines you want to be available at all times
+|PreTask              | Script or command-line to run before creating a new machine
+|PostTask             | Script or command-line to run after creating a new machine

 MinAvailableMachines works by checking how many **unassigned** machines there are in the delivery group.
 It then subtracts that number from MinAvailableMachines to determine how many machines it must create to satisfy the configured MinAvailableMachines.